cambiotraining/hpc-intro/index.md

 We assume a solid knowledge of the Unix command line.
 If you don't feel comfortable with the command line, please attend our accompanying [Introduction to the Unix Command Line](https://training.csx.cam.ac.uk/bioinformatics/course/bioinfo-unix2) course.
-Alternatively, if all you need is a refresher, please consult our [Command Line Cheatsheet](99-unix_cheatsheet.html).

 Namely, we expect you to be familiar with the following: